sukieoduwole/my_darey.io_projects/project12_Ansible_Refactoring/Readme.md

 ![instances](./images/instances.png)

-2. To create a role, I created a directory called `roles/`, relative to the playbook file or in `/etc/ansible/` directory.
+2. To create a role, I created a directory called `roles`, relative to the playbook file or in `/etc/ansible/` directory.

 There are two ways to create this folder structure: